tangram67/RMP/README.md

 Coverart is extracted from the file metatdat or from a JPEG or PNG file in the album folder (cover.jpg, cover.png, folder.jpg, folder.png)

-This are only the basics, there are much more functions supported than mentioned here...
+These are only the basic features, there are much more functions supported than mentioned here...

 ## Setup prerequisites